KaranChandekar/PersonalPortfolio/README.md

 # Personal Portfolio

-I created my personal portfolio using HTML and CSS.
+I created my personal portfolio using HTML, CSS and JavaScript.
 This project is a part of freeCodeCamp responsive web design course challenge, and this is responsive one!

 ## Know More